Authors: What Is a Manuscript Evaluation? How Much Does It Cost? And Hiring an Editor

 Tell the editor (briefly) about your project, your current and expected word count, and anything specific you want them to evaluate.

-Get a clear quote and a clear agreement on what’s included and what isn’t, whether or not you’ll be able to ask follow-up questions, and when the editor will start and finish your work.
+Get a clear quote and a written agreement on what’s included and what isn’t, whether or not you’ll be able to ask follow-up questions, and when the editor will start and finish your work.

 a photo meant to show the desk of a book editor